- I am Kushal R Jaju, a Chartered Accountant and B.Com. (Hons) graduate from India.

 It took a long time for me to get through again and restart my career as there was a gap in my employment and there were other constraining factors like schooling from Hindi medium.

-Finally, after job-hunting for 4 long months, I joined Welspun at its plant in a small town of Karnataka (India) during 2014.
+Finally, after job-hunting for 4 long months, I joined Welspun (a well-known textile company in India) at its plant in a small town.
+This was in 2014.

-It was a tough decision to move from big cities like Delhi and Mumbai to one small town but the job role was very lucrative.
+It was a tough decision to move from a big city to one small town but the job role was very lucrative.
+In hindsight, this role set my path for the future.

-I worked here for almost two years when in early 2019 I was internally offered a new role at Essilor Regional HQ in Singapore a dream-come-true moment for me.
+After working for almost two years, in early 2019 I was internally offered a new role at Essilor Regional HQ in Singapore a dream-come-true moment for me.
 (Woohooo!!!)

 My mother and my wife (is presently pursuing her Ph.D.) encouraged me to follow my dreams.